Insurance Coverage for Medication-Assisted Treatment (MAT) in Tennessee

 Select your insurer to learn about MAT coverage, out-of-pocket costs, and how to confirm benefits.

-- Dual Diagnosis Treatment Coverage
+- Dual Diagnosis Benefits With Insurance

-- PHP With Insurance Coverage
+- Executive Rehab Benefits With Insurance

-- Private Luxury Rehab Coverage
+- Private Luxury Rehab Benefits With Insurance

-- Tennessee State Funded Rehab
+- State Funded Rehab Options and Eligibility

 Information and Statistics on MAT in Tennessee